tarwn/lessthandot-hugo/blogs/content/posts/2010-03-24-formatting-the-time-from-a-datetime-or-t.md

 4:20 PM

-Now let&#8217;s use the code from before and wrap the STUFF function around it
+Now let's use the code from before and wrap the STUFF function around it

 sql
 DECLARE @t TIME = '2010-03-24 16:20:01.800'